TRANSLATION BUREAU

 Time: 1-7 days

-It means that you have failed to leave Russian within 15 days from the court’s decision.
-First of all, inform your embassy!
+It means that you have failed to leave Russia within 15 days of the court’s decision.
+First, inform your embassy!

 Before your visit:

-1) Decide who will get you out of the detention centre (we can provide such assistance, and make discounts in this case);
+1) Decide who will get you out of the detention centre (we can provide such assistance, and offer discounts in this case);

 2) Prepare enough money in cash: